How to Get Into West Point: Strategies and Essays That Worked

 West Point cadets receive training and instruction in Four Leadership Programs, which together constitute a cadet’s undergraduate experience:

-• Character Program: Cadets are mentored by their military superiors, faculty members and guest lecturers to ensure their characters are in step with the Army’s ethos and motto: “honor, duty, county.”
+Leadership Development: Cadets are mentored by their military superiors, faculty members, and guest lecturers to ensure their characters are in step with the Army’s ethos and motto: “honor, duty, country.”
 This ongoing practicum—formally referred to as The West Point Leadership Development System—is meant to ensure that cadets embody the leadership qualities and moral character necessary to be members of the Armed Forces.

 Cadet life and responsibilities